jeffbski/tapper/README.md

 Tapper (aka tapr) is a node.js tap test runner which allows stdout and stderr mixed in with the tap output.
 Also tapper adds color to the output.
 Core based on Isaac Z Schlueter original tap runner.

+For a nice description of node.js Tap tests, see Isaac's readme on the node-tap github page <https://github.com/isaacs/node-tap>

+Isaac designed his Tap implementation to be modular for easy consumation and extension.
+Tapr customizes the runner component and uses the rest of node-tap as is.

+Because Tap is modular, it is designed to be consumed in many ways (like automated build tools, customized runners) and other testing frameworks can provide producers to provide tap input.

 ## Goals